Table of contents

 - Peer recovery support

 Choosing the right type of alcohol rehab program

 If you’re unsure which options are best for your particular situation, a personal assessment can help.
 During an assessment, our staff will take a complete substance abuse, medical, and psychiatric history.
 This determines the appropriate level of care for each client and allows us to provide recommendations for treatment.

-Whether we find that inpatient or outpatient rehab is recommended for you, the staff at Nova Recovery Center will help you get started with an alcohol treatment plan that will provide the best opportunity for continued success in sobriety.
-Give us a call or fill out our online contact form to learn more about our inpatient and outpatient addiction treatment programs or to enroll today.
+After you complete an outpatient or inpatient detox program, we’ll determine whether an inpatient or outpatient rehab is recommended for you.
+Then, the staff at Nova Recovery Center will help you get started with an alcohol treatment plan that will provide the best opportunity for continued success in sobriety.
+Give us a call or fill out our online contact form to learn more about our inpatient and outpatient addiction treatment programs or to enroll in our rehab in Austin today.